rlupton20-msft/azure-rest-api-specs/specification/loadtestservice/resource-manager/readme.md

 directive:
   - suppress: NoDuplicatePathsForScopeParameter
     from: loadtestservice.json
-    reason: '/{scope}/providers/Microsoft.LoadTestService/extensionResources/{extensionName}' and '/{scope}/providers/Microsoft.LoadTestService/extensionResources' are two different APIs, they are not having the duplicate paths.
+    reason: They are two different APIs.( extensionResources and extensionResource/extensionName)
 ```

 ### Tag: package-2022-12-01